Decentr-net/vulcan/README.md

 # Vulcan
 ![img](https://img.shields.io/docker/cloud/build/decentr/vulcan.svg)

 Vulcan provides Decentr off-chain functionality.
 The Vulcan uses decentrcli home for sending messages to blockchain.
+You should provide decentrcli home directory to this service.
+The Vulcan will use it for transactions signing.

 ## Run
 ### Docker